laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 URL: [**http://edid-test.eu**](http://edid-test.eu/), but only registered (authorized) users can access it.

-Users management and profiling will be addressed in detail further on in a dedicated section of this document.
+Users management and profiling are addressed in detail in the "Administrator Manual".

 Authorized users access W-EDID by typing the above URL into a common Web browser tab and land on the application Home Page (Figure 1).